Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 ## Understanding Hardware Architecture

-In order to start writing more efficient Rust code, you should first have a basic understanding of a machines underlying hardware architecture, including the CPU, memory hierarchy, and the cache.
-Understanding these concepts can help you make more informed decisions about how you structure your code and data to take advantage of the hardware's capabilities.
+In order to start writing more efficient Rust code, you should first have a basic understanding of a machines underlying hardware architecture, including the CPU, memory hierarchy, and caching.
+Understanding these concepts can help you make more informed decisions about how you structure your code and data, allowing you to take advantage of your hardware's capabilities.

 ### The CPU

 The CPU is basically the computer's processing powerhouse.
 It executes instructions and carries out calculations, making it one of the most important components when it comes to performance.

 The CPU consists of multiple cores, each capable of executing instructions independently.
-In order to fully utilize the CPU's capabilities, it's important to write code that takes advantage of parallelism and concurrency where possible.
+In order to fully utilize these cores, it's important to write code that takes advantage of parallelism and executes multiple processes at the same time.

 Let's say we have a large collection of images that need to be resized.
 If we do so sequentially, it'll take a long time since each iteration has to wait for the previous one to finish.
 For example, this function handles image resizing sequentially in a `for` loop: